Atypon-OpenSource/manuscripts-api/README.md

 Editing this variables is not commonly necessary for local development purposes because the scripts under `bin` take care of setting the above variables to appropriate values.
 You will need to adjust them for production purposes.

-## Resyncing SQLDatabase

-To resync the database there is a script inside `./bin` folder `resync-db.js`, and a shell script (`resync-db.sh`) that calls the earlier and provides the required environment veriables, running this shell script will do the job.

 ## Data Migration

 For this purpose there is a folder inside bin `./bin/data-migration` which contains the data migration js scripts: